> Our review guidelines

 Washing The Bike

-One of the best things you can do for your bike after riding through rain or snow (or just on wet roads) is to give it a clean.
+One of the best things you can do for your winter commuter bike after riding through rain or snow (or just on wet roads) is to give it a clean.
 Even a quick wash with a sponge and soapy water is worthwhile.

 For gravity reasons, you usually wash a bike from top to bottom, but first spray the cassette and chain with degreaser and let that soak in while proceeding with the rest.
 Use a bucket of soapy water to wash the bike, eventually rinsing with clean water.